gregorsunta/battleship/README.md

 # battleship
-This is project to exercise test driven development for the first time.
+This is my first project in which I am using test driven development.

 ## Setup
 This project is using: